poskadesign/django-alt/readme.md

 #django-alt

-django-alt is an alternative approach to data validation and RESTful endpoint definition in Django and DRF.
+django-alt is an alternative approach to data validation and REST endpoint definition in Django and DRF.

 ###Motives
 - No standardized way to separate *domain* and *data* logic.